-The Bipolar Social Club invites people at every stage of their journey living with bipolar to join our community.
+Bipolar Social Club invites people at every stage of their bipolar journey to join our community!

-Request to join the Bipolar Social Club email list (only for people with bipolar illness please).
-If you want to join anonymously, consider setting up a gmail account just for use with this list that doesn’t include your real name.
+Request to join the Bipolar Social Club, an email list for people with bipolar illness.
+To join anonymously, consider setting up a Gmail account that doesn’t include your real name.

 Request to join Bipolar Love, a confidential email list for friends and family of people who are living with bipolar illness.

-Our founder, Paul English, recently gave this candid and heartfelt TED talk in Boston.
+Paul recently gave this candid and heartfelt TED talk in Boston.
+Watch more videos.

 Mania is a high.
 We have seemingly boundless energy.
 Colors and light shine brighter.
 The world around us seems full and beautiful.
 We can stay up all night multiple nights in a row without caffeine or feeling fatigue.
 We have poor impulse control, making decisions quickly: an urge becomes action without a second thought.
 We can also be easily distracted or irritated.
 We talk at a million miles a minute and make logical leaps that can be hard to follow but make total sense (to us).
 We’re jubilantly self-confident and feel invincible, like nobody and nothing can stop us.